WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • 7.1 does not have a tablet device preview, only mobile

-Both platforms have built-in tools available for optimizing a site for search engines.
+Both platforms have built-in tools available to optimize a site for search engines.
 They both make it easy to structure and manage content in an SEO-friendly way.

-You will need a basic understanding of SEO to set up and optimize your site and its pages for search and can rank high on either platform.
+You will need a basic understanding of SEO to set up and optimize your site and its pages for search, and you can rank high on either platform.

-Good SEO is not so much reliant on your platform but has more to do with your SEO strategy.
+Good SEO does not rely on your platform but has more to do with your SEO strategy.

 WordPress SEO